 Our current executive officers of the Company are set forth in the table below, together with biographical information, except for Messrs.
 Jabbour and Foley, whose biographical information is included in this proxy statement under the section titled "Certain Information about our Directors- Information About the Director Nominees and Continuing Directors."
-Messrs.
-Coop and Sahai were designated as executive officers on February 10, 2022 and did not serve as executive officers in
+Mr. Sahai was designated as an executive officer on February 10, 2022 and Ms. Gomez was designated as an executive officer on September 21, 2022.

-NAME POSITION AGE
+Name Position Age

-Anthony M. Jabbour Chief Executive Officer 54
+William P. Foley, II Executive Chairman 78

-William P. Foley, II Executive Chairman 77
+Anthony M. Jabbour Chief Executive Officer 55

-Bryan T. Hipsher Executive Vice President and Chief Financial Officer 39
+Bryan T. Hipsher Executive Vice President and Chief Financial Officer 40

-Joe A. Reinhardt, III Chief Legal Officer 59
+Virginia G. Gomez President, North America 54

-Kevin D. Coop President, North America 57
+Neeraj Sahai President, International 65

-Neeraj Sahai President, International 64
+Joe A. Reinhardt, III Chief Legal Officer 60

-Bryan T. Hipsher has served as our Chief Financial Officer and Treasurer since the Take-Private Transaction in February 2019.
+BRYAN T. HIPSHER has served as our Chief Financial Officer and Treasurer since the Take-Private Transaction in February 2019.
 Prior to joining us, Mr. Hipsher served as Senior Vice President of Finance for Black Knight from January 2014 through February 2019.
 From July 2008 to January 2014, Mr. Hipsher served as Senior Vice President of Finance for Lender Processing Services, Inc. Prior to that role, he held positions of increasing responsibility in finance, operations and accounting from the time he joined FNF in 2006.